My Secret Little Masterpiece :: Blackout Pie

 So I started playing around.

-The crust had to be a fabulous graham crust of course, because my Mumma taught me at her knee, and that's a fun, flavorful, easy crust with great texture and mouthfeel.
-I made it thicker than usual, to give it more body.
+The crust had to be a fabulous graham crust of course, because that's the crust my Mumma taught me at her knee, and it's fun, flavorful, and easy with great texture and mouthfeel.
+I wanted it thicker than usual, to give it more body.

-The layer of chocolate went through several versions, and here's my theory - it's deciding how much butter and cream (for softness) and how much cocoa butter (making it more solid).
-Too much butter and the chocolate layer droozles down into the crust.
+I tested so many versions of chocolate layers, and here's my theory - it's deciding how much butter and cream (for softness) and how much cocoa butter (for rich cocoa flavor, also making it more solid).
+Too much butter/cream and the chocolate layer droozles down into the crust.
 But with too much cocoa butter, the refrigerated chocolate layer makes the finished pie so hard to cut, the whole pie shifts like an earthquake -- ask me how I know!

 Okay, so now you know my thinking as I created versions of the recipe ~ here's the (current) final version of